narendersaini32/simons/README.md

 Using the ```btnGreen``` as a example you can see its functionality.
 Using conditionals the event describes the player order index to be used with the game loop as ```1```, with the ```check()``` fucntion that gives the player choice verification as well as its own function called ```first()``` that all the other three buttons/colors have.
-The ```clearColor()``` function, for instance, is the set of colors for each button in wich will display each button with its initial color.
+The ```clearColor()``` function, for instance, is the set of colors for each button in wich will display each button with its initial color after the power checkbox is clicked.

 The other four function ```play()```, ```gameTurn()```, ```check()``` and ```win()``` are the main batchs that will manage all of the event listeners, small button functions, loops as well as whether you lose or win.

 ### Initiation

-To play the game, players need to 1st press the ```Power``` checkbox on the top-right hand side and after press the ```start``` button. as soon as they are pressed the loop will begin on the four button and the ```Score`` will initiate counting.
+To play the game, players need to 1st press the ```Power``` checkbox on the top-right hand side, after press the ```start``` button.
+Then, as soon as they are pressed the loop will begin on the four button and the ```Score`` will initiate counting.

 ## UX
 ### Layout

-The Simon game is a game that doesn't need more than a page, so I chose to only display the game in only one page (SPA).
+The Simon game is a game that doesn't need more than a page, so I chose to only display the game as a single page application (SPA).
 Therefore, as I aimed kids rather than adults, the game is much more colorful if compared with the majority of the Simon's projects that are normally made.
 Also, the aplication is displayed with a carosel (only on desktops and Ipad Pro) in the first section, with its normal game on the second section.
-In addition, I displayed a color scheme on the background of the game section that changes its color every 20 seconds, to keep the player engaged with the game.
+I displayed a color scheme on the background of the game section that changes its color every 20 seconds, to keep the player engaged with the game.

 ### Mobile Display

 > This images represent the UI of iphone on potrait and landscape mode.